una/una.github.io/_posts/blog/2016-12-27-simplicity-in-engineering.md

 Intuitive, self-navigable interfaces are something we always strive for.
 Hearing this in terms of a control panel as well makes total sense.
 Instead of putting something 5 levels deep, my dad said he would try to keep it on the first level, and if he had to (due to space constraints or otherwise) move it deeper into the interface.

-This is how the decision to move things around the interface ias decided.
-Keep it on the same plane by default, and as the user action grows more complex or specific, move it inward.
-Moving actions "inward" also helps to isolate them, removing confusion and cruft of other data floating around.
+This is one way to make interface decisions.
+Keep it on the same plane by default (dashboards work really well for industrial monitoring products), and as the user action grows more complex or specific, move them inward.
+Moving actions "inward" also helps to isolate said action, removing confusion and cruft of other data floating around.
 But, **the fewer clicks the better** my dad and I both agreed.

-Intuitive interfaces should explain themselves.
-That's the ideal approach.
+Interfaces should explain themselves.
+That's the ideal approach, and what makes them "intuitive".
 Combining actions that we're accustomed to (like common gestures on your mobile device) with anticipated placement of information (menus and search bars) help the user to navigate your product without frustration or confusion.

 ## Making Decisions